qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 # Programming Part 1: Wiring

-*If you're using a kit you got from me, your ATtiny is pre-programmed.
+*If you're using a kit you got from me or at a Hack Night event, your ATtiny is pre-programmed.
 You can skip straight to the [Building & Testing on a Breadboard](#building-&-testing-on-a-breadboard) section.*

 This project works by using a microcontroller to send out a whole bunch of TV "off" signals.
 However, the microcontroller you just bought is blank - it doesn't have any code or TV "off" signals programmed into it yet.
 We'll use the AVR programmer along with some open-source code to program the microcontroller to send out TV codes whenever it is reset.